 This post is personal.
 This one’s for me.

-You are welcome to listen in.
+You are welcome to look over my shoulder.

 Most of these words are not mine, but excerpts from Henri Nouwen and his book, The Road to Daybreak.